-HELPING CHILDREN COPE WITH SUDDEN ILLNESS
+HELPING CHILDREN COPE WITH SUDDEN DEATH

-You are never prepared when a loved one receives an unexpected diagnosis/illness.
+You are never prepared when an unexpected death occurs.
 The first reaction is often is a feeling of shock and unreality.
 You might feel unable to cope.
 As an adult, you may be unsure how you should respond, much less how to help affected children.

-It is important to understand there is a natural process that follows any diagnosis.
+It is important to understand there is a natural process that follows any loss.
 The event is abnormal.
 Both adult and children need to know their feelings are probably normal.
 Your reactions may be intense and unpredictable.
 The situation is unusual, and you, and the children around you, are stressed and feel vulnerable.
-Adult reactions around children will have great influence on the children's adjustment to the illness.
+As an adult, you realize the chance of this occurring again, soon, is rare.
+Children lack that vision and need reassurances that "You are safe now.
+It is not likely that this will happen again...I am here for you."
+Adult reactions around children will have great influence on the children's adjustment to the crisis.
 The intensity and duration of their reaction will decrease quicker if they feel heard, understood, and reassured.